mastarija/valor/README.md

 # ⛨ Valor

-Simple, easy to use and powerful structured validation library that gives you control over the error and input types.

-New version was reworked, and now it has no dependencies (other than `base`).
-Other than a new `Monad` instance, the documentation is a lot more sparse now.
-Sometimes, too much "blah blah" only obscures the relevant info.
+Simple and powerful data validation library with Applicative and Monad interface.
+Great for constructing structured errors.

+The new version has changed considerably and now it has much simpler API and a lot more of useful, to the point examples throughout the documentation.
+You can consider it "mature" at this point.